MicrosoftDocs/win32/desktop-src/shell/enable-desktop-toast-with-appusermodelid.md

 ---
-Description: 'This topic shows you how to create a shortcut for your app, assign it an AppUserModelID, and install it in the Start screen.'
+Description: This topic shows you how to create a shortcut for your app, assign it an AppUserModelID, and install it in the Start screen.
-title: How to enable desktop toast notifications through an AppUserModelID
+title: How to enable desktop toast notifications through an AppUserModelID ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to enable desktop toast notifications through an AppUserModelID